 Thank you’s are easy but not readily thought about.
 They come from a place of deep gratitude.

-We may not be able to give them much in return but acknowledgment that they are heard can be powerful for the relationship and their future giving to others.
+We may not be able to give them much in return but an acknowledgment that they are heard can be powerful for the relationship and their future giving to others.

-Thank you’s can be delivered in many ways; a handwritten letter, an email, a phone call, text message, or maybe a handshake and smile accompanied by some generous words of thanks.
+Thank you’s can be delivered in many ways; a handwritten letter, an email, a phone call, a text message, or maybe a handshake and smile accompanied by some generous words of thanks.